Hurtful communication: Responses to hurtful communication

 It is probable that one or more (even all three) responses occur in when someone is faced with hurtful communication.
 In cases where the injured party perceived the hurtful communication intentional relational distancing often occurred which complicates resolution.

+Mitigating factors

+Humor

+A study by Young and Bippus (2001) explored how humor influences the perception and impact of hurtful messages in personal relationships.
+Their findings indicated that humorously phrased remarks were generally associated with more favorable interpretations, with recipients less likely to attribute malicious intent to the speaker.
+This use of humor appeared to offer communicative benefits by softening the emotional impact and enabling recipients to maintain social face.
+However, the effect was not the same across all topics.
+Hurtful comments involving intellectual abilities, relational withdrawal, or personal aspirations were more likely to be perceived as intentionally harmful, even when framed humorously.
+These topics may represent particularly sensitive areas in which humor is interpreted as dismissive or undermining rather than mitigating.

 Application

 Hurtful communication studies fall under relational communications which is an interdisciplinary subject with connections to psychology, sociology, and communication fields.
 Researchers have produced various studies over past two decades relating to hurtful communication.

+Alcohol

+A 2021 study, that examined the relationship between drunk texting and emotional dysregulation, found a positive correlation.
+The findings suggest that interventions targeting emotional regulation skills may be beneficial.

 Romantic relationships

 Scholarly research on the topic of hurtful communication in romantic relationships is more readily available than any other category.
 Romantic partners use communication to construct and evolve their relationship or as a means to sabotage stability.
 Partners rate their relationships based on the current communication (whether positive or negative).
 Perhaps due to the closeness and interdependency of romantic relationships, communication between romantic partners that is deemed hurtful has significant impact on current and future interaction.
 Young, Bippus, & Dunbar (2015) state the intimate knowledge of the significant other's hopes, fears and insecurities enable each party to inflict pain more deeply than others in one's life.
 Intimate knowledge of all aspects of another's life gives access that can be used both positively and negatively.
 In conflict interaction, observations from one's partner may be processed differently than a non-conflict interaction.

 Self-uncertainty often occurs after a negative exchange rather than partner-uncertainty.
 When both self-uncertainty and partner-uncertainty occur the relationship status is called into question.
 Malachowski et al., (2015) found when self-uncertainty or partner-uncertainty occurred, it was more likely the parties would engage in forgiveness after a hurtful communication event theorizing it was part of the coping mechanism to reduce relationship-uncertainty.